setgree/PaluckMetaSOP/README.md

 ### Package TODOs
 1. write vignette on "write paper" and "summary statistics" functions
-2. finish vignette on hard cases -> delta
+2. finish d-calc vignette when I hear back from expert friend
-3. double-check everything works as intended and also in a general way
+3. double-check everything works as intended and also in a general way (get a second reader)
-4. look at all the notes which are weird but whatevs
-5. Lots more examples for functions in the documentation!
+4. Lots more examples for functions in the documentation!
-6. double-check everything (get a second reader/user?)